Tranzakt/Visual-Laravel/DEV-ENVT.md

-This is **NOT** a fork of Laravel Sail, but rather an independently created alternative, however by intent it should provide a superset of Laravel Sail (potentially re-implementing the `Sail` command for use outside Visual Code).
+This is **NOT** a fork of Laravel Sail, but rather an independently created alternative, however by intent it should provide a superset of Laravel Sail container services.
+We have not currently re-implemented the `Sail` command as we believe that most people will run such things inside VSCode and inside the Dev container, however in the future re-implementing the `Sail` command for use outside Visual Code is a possibility.

+Because these service containers are copies of already existing Docker images, it will be easy to use these same images in e.g. Github automated test actions, and we intend to ensure that local testing remains 100% compatible with Github actions.

-It is intended that this same environment will be used by GitHub actions in order to support Github testing.
+It is also possible that this same environment could potentially be be used as a very simple and easy way for single-person VL users to run VL locally to create apps for deployment to production infrastructure.
-In the future we can also potentially use this as the basis for a standalone environment for single-user VL environments for users to develop VL applications.

 | Svc/Domain   | Port(s)   | Userid=Pwd | Description                                                                                     |
 | ------------ | --------- | ---------- | ----------------------------------------------------------------------------------------------- |